 The Estate Trustees of Barry Sherman and Honey Sherman

-Acting as counsel to the Estate Trustees of Barry Sherman and Honey Sherman in legal proceedings against Kevin Donovan (Chief Investigative Reporter at the Toronto Star) in regards to a sealing order obtained by the Estate Trustees which restricts public access to materials filed in connection with the routine administration of the Shermans' estates.
+Acting as counsel to the Estate Trustees of Barry Sherman and Honey Sherman in legal proceedings against the Toronto Star and its Chief Investigative Reporter, Kevin Donovan, in regards to a sealing order obtained by the Estate Trustees which restricts public access to materials filed in connection with the routine administration of the Shermans' estates.
 Leave to appeal to the Supreme Court of Canada has been granted for the Estate Trustees' appeal of the decision of the Ontario Court of Appeal denying the protective order.